A Correspondence between Billiards and Geodesics: Geodesics approximating billiards

 \begin{remark} This definition of the billiard reflection law coincides with the classical one, in which the Riemannian acute angles formed by the unit vectors $u,v\in C_{x_0}(K)$ with $T_{x_0}(\partial K)$ are equal.
-Also, if $\nu(x_0)$ denotes the unique unit normal vector at $x_0\in \partial K$ pointing into $K$, then two unit vectors $u,v\in C_{x_0}(K)$ satisfy the billiard reflection law if and only if there exists $s\ge0$ such that
+Also, if $\nu(x_0)$ denotes the unique unit normal vector at $x_0\in \partial K$ pointing into $K$, then two unit vectors $u,v\in C_{x_0}(K)$ satisfy the billiard reflection law if and only if